Showing 10 of 25 Results

 The New Literacies Alliance (NLA) offers free modules embedding into Blackboard (Bb) on evidence-based practice, reading scientific research, information literacy, and more.
 These are self-paced modules that support the development of critical thinking and research skills (see picture one below).

 This is a project led by librarians across the nation, including one of KUMC’s own, Prasanna Vaduvathiriyan.
 The curriculum is “built on the ACRL Information Literacy Framework (and related) standards, that helps all students start at the same level for library and research instruction”.
-You can review the 13 courses on their website, which will include information about each course.

 a grid of available courses through the NLA